AsahiLinux/AsahiLinux.github.io/content/fedora.md

 <img width="200" class="w-200" src="/img/far_landing/fedora_remix.png">Fedora Asahi Remix is the result of a close multi-year collaboration between the Asahi Linux project and the [Fedora Project](https://fedoraproject.org/).
 We've worked hard in order to bring you a fully integrated distro, cooperating closely to get improvements and bug fixes to users as quickly as possible.
 All of our Asahi platform-specific packages are in upstream Fedora and fully supported in Fedora Linux 39.

 With Fedora's excellent 64-bit ARM support and mature development process, you can expect a solid and high-quality experience without any unwanted surprises.
 Fedora Asahi Remix is based on Fedora Linux 39, the latest Fedora Linux release with the newest software versions across the board.
+All M1 and M2 series MacBook, Mac Mini, Mac Studio, and iMac devices are supported.

 </section>
 <section class="topic">